walmartlabs/concord-website/docs/plugins/terraform.md

 of the standard Terraform state backends can be configured for use.

-When using the Concord state backend, on by default, the state is stored in Concord's internal [inventory system](../api/inventory.html) using the `tfState-${projectName}_${repositoryName}` template for the name.
+When using the Concord state backend, on by default, the state is stored in Concord's internal [JSON store](../getting-started/json-store.html) using the `tfState-${projectName}_${repositoryName}` template for the name.
 If you want to use a custom name for storing the state, the name can be overridden using the `stateId` parameter: